 - The second day is dedicated to lung structures and their cellular composition in health and disease, and throughout life.
 It addresses processes of repair and regeneration, and their implications in respiratory diseases.

-- The first part of the third day focuses on the immunological response of the lungs, on the role of acute and chronic inflammation in respiratory diseases.
-The second part of the third day zooms into molecular aspects important in lung physiology and disease development, such as mitochondria, proteostasis, and mechanosensing.
+- The first part of the third day focuses on the immunological response of the lungs, and on the role of acute and chronic inflammation in respiratory diseases.
+The second part of the third day focuses on molecular aspects important in lung physiology and disease development, such as mitochondria, proteostasis, and mechanosensing.

-- The opening lecture will emphasize the importance of a good start to life through lung development.
-The exposome is the central concept of the closing lecture and will be used to illustrate lung function trajectories ending in lung aging.
+- The exposome is the central concept of the closing lecture and will be used to illustrate lung function trajectories ending in lung aging.

 The topics addressed in this course are related to all CPD modules.